-The Health Information Technology program is designed to prepare students to maintain patient records and data in every health care setting, including acute care, long term, ambulatory care, insurance and federal agencies.
+The certificate in Health Information Technology (HIT) is designed to prepare students to maintain patient records and health information data in every health care setting, including acute care, long-term, ambulatory care, insurance, and federal agencies.

 The healthcare industry is the top-employing industry and one of the top-projected growth industries in New Mexico.
-Much of the projected growth is attributed to an aging baby boomer population, technological advances in medicine and the Patient Protection and Affordable Care Act (ACA).
-The ACA is catalyzing growth in healthcare professions, as the individual insurance mandate and expanded coverage options created by the Act are projected to increase the demand for healthcare services and providers.
-The ACA has highlighted the need for nurses, home health aides, medical assistants, nursing assistants, community health workers, community paramedics and health information technicians.
+Much of the projected growth is attributed to an aging baby boomer population, technological advances in medicine, and the Patient Protection and Affordable Care Act (ACA).
+The ACA has highlighted the need for nurses, home health aides, medical assistants, nursing assistants, community health workers, community paramedics, and health information technicians.

-Information about the associate of science in health information technology degree program is available from the Advisement Center at 505.925.8560 or firstname.lastname@example.org, or the Academic Affairs Office, at 505.925.8600.
+Information about the certificate in health information technology degree program is available from the Advisement Center at 505.925.8560 or email@example.com, or the Academic Affairs Office, at 505.925.8600.

 Students must meet prerequisites in English and mathematics by achievement of minimum placement scores on the Accuplacer or ACT or through completion of course work.